 What To Expect From Surgery To Expose & Bracket An Impacted Tooth?

 .
 You can also refer to Preoperative Instructions under Surgical Instructions on this website for a review of any details.
 You can expect a limited amount of bleeding from the surgical sites after surgery.
 Although there will be some discomfort after surgery at the surgical sites, most patients find Tylenol or Advil to be more than adequate to manage any pain they may have.
 Within two to three days after surgery there is usually little need for any medication at all.
 There may be some swelling from holding the lip up to visualize the surgical site; it can be minimized by applying ice packs to the lip the afternoon after surgery.
 Bruising is not a common finding at all after these cases.
 A soft, bland diet is recommended at first, but you may resume your normal diet as soon as you feel comfortable chewing.
 It is advised that you avoid crunchy food items like crackers and chips, as they will irritate the surgical site if they jab the wound during initial healing.
-Dr. Fraser will see you seven to ten days after surgery to evaluate the healing process and make sure you are maintaining good oral hygiene.
+Drs.
+Patel and Fraser will see you seven to ten days after surgery to evaluate the healing process and make sure you are maintaining good oral hygiene.
 You should plan to see your orthodontist within 1-14 days to activate the eruption process by applying the proper rubber band to the chain on your tooth.
-As always Dr. Fraser is available at the office or can be reached after hours if any problems should arise after surgery.
+As always Drs.
+Patel and Fraser are available at the office or can be reached after hours if any problems should arise after surgery.
 Please call our office at Gahanna Office Phone Number (614) 471-6600 with any questions.